armalite/beautiful-dbt-template/README.md

 ### Prerequisites
  - It is recommended that you work in a Unix environment (i.e. MacOS)
  - Windows machines are also possible but may require further tweaking
+ - This repository assumes your Snowflake environments are set up in a particular structure:
+   - You work in a single instance of Snowflake (e.g. the Prod instance)
+   - Your 'environments' (dev, uat, prod) are simply different databases in the Prod instance
+   - The PROJECT_NAME you supply is used as a prefix to name most of your Snowflake infrastructure resources (database, roles, warehouses)
+   - You have a separate Database and associated infra for dev, uat and prod e.g. if your project name is "JAFFLE SHOP", the dbt profile will be set up assuming the following:
+      - Your dev database should be called JAFFLE_SHOP_DEV
+      - Your dev warehouse should be called JAFFLE_SHOP_DEV_WH
+      - Your dev service account user should be called JAFFLE_SHOP_DEV_SA
+      - Your dev admin role should be called JAFFLE_SHOP_DEV_ADMIN

 ### Environment Setup Steps (Mac)